 It's no surprise that the Great Smoky Mountains is America's most visited national park.
 According to the NPS, more than 12 million people visited the park in 2020 alone.
 This is almost 9 million more visitors than the runner up, Yellowstone.

 With easy accessibility from several major southern cities, free admission (now $5), close proximity to two very touristy cities, and a variety of wonderful hiking trails, the Smokie's has become one of America's favorite recreational destinations.
 The Smokies is home to one of the largest black bear populations in the country.
 Hiking here is a pretty unique experience in that you have a good chance of seeing a bear.

 A few must-sees during your visit include Laurel Falls (the prettiest waterfall in the Smokies viewable via a moderate 1.4 mile hike), Clingman's Dome (a short half mile walk up to an observing area with 360 degree mountain views), and Roaring Fork Motor Nature trail (a 5 mile scenic drive home to numerous trails and historic sites).

-Gatlinburg, Sevierville, and Pigeon Forge are the most popular destinations for exploring the park.
-Each city offers its' own unique amenities, including shows, themed restaurants, shops, arcades, and more.
+Gatlinburg, Sevierville, and Pigeon Forge are the most popular base destinations for exploring the park.
+Each city offers its' own unique amenities, including shows, themed restaurants, shops, arcades, rustic cabin rentals, and more.
 Most importantly, access to hundreds of miles of beautiful rustic trails, lies a simple drive away.

 2. Zion National Park